 - Exercise regularly; it is recommended to do half an hour a day, five times a week

 - Sleep for between 7 and 8 hours a night in order to wake feeling refreshed

 Alternatively, women can take natural supplements to boost their estrogen and progesterone hormone levels.
 Even during postmenopause, it is important that women have balanced hormone levels.
 Natural supplements can boost the body’s production of hormones, for example:

 - Red clover

-All of these herbs can be extremely effective at helping postmenopausal progesterone levels to balance.
+All these herbs can be extremely effective at helping postmenopausal progesterone levels to balance.
 Furthermore, natural supplements to assist with postmenopausal progesterone levels are all natural, and thus have fewer unpleasant side effects than most prescribed medications.